 - The day before the ride I had also mounted a small Maglight penlight to my helmet.
 I’m not sure how long this light lasts, but my feeling is probably somewhere from 2-6 hours on the AAA batteries it uses.
 It was very handy for reading my map and cyclometer (the latter being important so I could compare how many miles I had ridden with the map).
 I was inspired to mount this light after misreading the map in the 300km brevet and subsequently getting lost.
 For the 600km brevet, just 2 weeks later, I invested in a brighter and lighter PrincetonTec Aurora that used 3 LEDs and 2 AAA batteries (that nevertheless has a 25-hour burn time on high-powered mode) instead of this penlight.
 For ultradistances I highly recommend having a helmet-mounted light in addition to having a handlebar-mounted light for the aforementioned reasons.

 - We were blessed by dry weather on this ride, but the night (particularly, the last 50 miles, or 4 hours of riding) was truly the coldest ride I have ever done since the 1999 Davis 200km Brevet, in which it poured during most of the ride.
 In fact, I was even colder than during the 2002 Heartbreak Double!
 This was the most miserable I had been during all of the brevets… being frigid late in darkness.
-I’d learn from those moments that keeping warm was far more important than being aerodynamic (esp. since cold air was the limiting factor of my speed–if I went much faster than 13 mph, I’d be unbearably uncomfortable–and at 13 mph, aerodynamics hardly comes into play!)–which made me resolve for the 600km, I’d bring a whole more more clothing to ensure I stayed warm, even if meant more weight and bulk.
+I’d learn from those moments that keeping warm was far more important than being aerodynamic (especially since cold air was the limiting factor of my speed–if I went much faster than 13 mph, I’d be unbearably uncomfortable–and at 13 mph, aerodynamics hardly comes into play!)–which made me resolve for the 600km, I’d bring a whole more more clothing to ensure I stayed warm, even if meant more weight and bulk.

 - This ride held the record for the longest ride I’ve ever done (previous record: 206 miles in the 1999 Devil Mountain Double), but just for 2 weeks!
 The 600km Davis Brevet easily eclipsed this by >124 miles!